Aviemore Header v2

 Meridian Power Up community fund

-Our Power Up community fund supports local projects in the areas where we have wind farms and hydro stations.
-It’s one of the ways that we recognise the importance of local communities to our operations.
+Our Power Up community fund supports local projects in the areas where we operate.
+It’s one of the ways in which we recognise the importance of local communities to our operations.